ezyhdxm/ICL/README.md

 ### Instructions

-To run the current ongoing experiments, see the [notebook](./CodeTest.ipynb).
+To run the current ongoing experiments and see some observations, see the [notebook](./CodeTest.ipynb).